Academic Calendar 2025/26

 Practicum regulations

-The department head reserves the right to approve any agency or institution that provides placements for student practica, and to change any placement assigned to a student.
+The School of Education reserves the right to approve any agency or institution that provides placements for student practica, and to change any placement assigned to a student.
 Students are placed in a practicum setting in accordance with their professional background and current learning needs.
 Students have the right to be informed in writing of the reasons for any change in placement.
 Students may be required to withdraw from a practicum course if none of the available practicum agencies will accept them.

 Program continuance